z-four/Ronni/README.md

 ## Description

 A convenient and easy to use library that will make the task of display messages simple.
 Message views can be displayed at the top or bottom.
 There are 4 different types already set up for you: Success, Error, Info, Loading, Toast, also you can create your own messages.
-Take a look at the Example project to see how to use this library.

 ## Example